What’s a home equity loan?

 What’s the difference between a mortgage and home equity loan?

-A mortgage is a loan people get when purchasing a home.
+A mortgage (what is a mortgage?) is a loan people get when purchasing a home.
 An equity loan is more like a personal loan, where the borrower can use the money however they like.
 With an equity loan, the house is put up as an asset with the bank.

 Is an equity loan better than a personal loan for debt relief?